Eagle Wing Tours, in cooperation with Songhees First Nation, is offering a unique cultural opportunity!

 Chatham Islands are part of a small archipelago, Tl’chés, off the City of Victoria, southeastern Vancouver Island (British Columbia, Canada), in the Salish Sea, territory of the Songhees First Nation.
 Chatham and adjacent islands comprise nationally endangered Garry Oak ecosystems, supporting a wide diversity of habitats for plant and wildlife communities.

 Chatham Islands are childhood home of Songhees elder Joan Morris [Sellemah], raised by grandparents and great-grandparents.
 Tl’chés has been uninhabited and untended for over 50 years now, entering into a process of rapid environmental change and degradation after Songhees residents left to live in the central Songhees Reserve in late 1950s.
 Sellemah longs to see the traditional gardens and orchards she remembers at Tl’chés restored, as well as her people’s relationship with their environment, for healthier and more sustainable ways of life.

 This thesis honours Sellemah’s vision by exploring best approaches for intervention in heavily degraded cultural landscapes in order to promote ecological and cultural integrity and long-term sustainability for people and ecosystems in Tl’chés, combining conventional ecological approaches with traditional ecological knowledge and wisdom (TEKW), cultural and participatory investigations, in the context of ethnoecological restoration.
 Tl’ches, Island of healing and sanctuary.

-Usually between 45-55 minutes prior to departure.
-We ask our guests to be at the dock for sighing waivers and checking-in 30 minutes prior to departure.
-Our office staff will arrange a pickup time that works for you
+Usually 45–55 minutes prior to departure.
+We ask our guests to be at the dock for signing waivers and check-in 30 minutes prior to departure.
+Our office staff will arrange a pickup time that works for you.

-Eagle Wing Tours does allow registered service dogs on our larger vessels “Goldwing”, “4 Ever Wild” & our new vessel arriving later in 2016 “Wild 4 Whales”.
-On these vessels we have both a captain and at least one crew member so we are able to look after all passengers safety, both human and canine.
-This is at the captain’s discretion based on weather and sea conditions at the time of the tour as it would be for people with any legal disability, pregnant women, people with back and neck injuries, etc.
+Eagle Wing Tours allow registered service dogs on our larger vessels Goldwing and 4 Ever Wild.
+On these vessels we have both a captain and at least one crew member, so we are able to look after all passengers’ safety, both human and canine.
+This is at the captain’s discretion based on weather and sea conditions at the time of the tour just as it would be for guests with any legal disability, back injuries, neck injuries or pregnant women, etc.